Britain's FTSE extends losses after oil and mining stocks fall

 Among the biggest gainers, housebuilder Berkeley

-rose 7.5 percent after the company said it was on course to meet
+rose over 9 percent after the company said it was on course to

 "(Berkeley Group Holdings have) been quite forthcoming on